mocha-opts/awesome-stars-coconut/README.md

 *   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.

-*   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - A simple, lightweight, and secure WAF.
-Developed based on Nginx and connected as a reverse proxy.
-Protect your web applications from common attacks and exploits.
+*   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - A web security gateway, serve as a reverse proxy to protect your websites from attacks and exploits.

 *   [latentcat/qrbtf](https://github.com/latentcat/qrbtf) - AI & parametric QR code generator.
 AI & 参数化二维码生成器。https://qrbtf.com